Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Treatment Effects

 \subsection{TEM Analysis of Treatments}

-Figure \ref{fig:fig4} summarizes morphological changes to the exfoliated hBN flakes after oxygen plasma irradiation and annealing.
-Sample B was irradiated with oxygen plasma for 5 minutes (50 W, 50 sccm O$_2$).
-TEM images show that on the micron scale, this treatment smoothed wrinkles on the flake (Fig.~\ref{fig:fig4}a,b) but had no other obvious effects.
-On the nanometer scale, however, oxygen plasma irradiation significantly reduced contamination coverage on Sample B from 25\% to 7\%, with a similar decrease in average contaminant area size (Fig.~\ref{fig:fig4}c,d and \FigSFour).
-This treatment also resulted in significant etching of Sample B (15 $\pm$ 2 nm $\rightarrow$ 9 $\pm$ 2 nm) and a decrease in surface roughness by a factor of approximately 2 (see Tables \TabThickness\ and \TabRoughness).
-This result was unsurprising, given that oxygen plasma treatment is regularly employed as a cleaning method \cite{Na2021ModulationTreatment, Jadwiszczak2021PlasmaApplications, Kim2016Effectssub2/sub}.
+Figure \ref{fig:fig4} summarizes morphological changes to the exfoliated hBN flakes after oxygen plasma and annealing.
+Sample B was treated with oxygen plasma for 5 minutes (50 W, 50 sccm O$_2$).
+TEM images show that on the micron scale, this treatment smoothed wrinkles on the flake (Fig.~\ref{fig:fig4}a,b) but had no other noticeable effects.
+On the nanometer scale, however, oxygen plasma significantly reduced contamination coverage on Sample B from 25\% to 7\%, with a similar decrease in average contaminant area size in the representative region analyzed (Fig.~\ref{fig:fig4}c,d and \FigSFour).
+Furthermore, TEM images indicate that etching of hBN occurred, evidenced by the appearance of triangular-shaped defects following oxygen plasma treatment (Fig.~\ref{fig:fig4}d).
+This treatment also resulted in significant thinning of Sample B (15 $\pm$ 2 nm $\rightarrow$ 9 $\pm$ 2 nm) and a decrease in surface roughness by a factor of $\sim$2 (see Tables \TabThickness--\TabRoughness\ and Figs.~\FigThickness--\FigRoughness).
+These changes are consistent with the removal of surface contaminants along with etching of hBN.
+The former result was expected, given that oxygen plasma treatment is regularly employed as a cleaning method \cite{Na2021ModulationTreatment, Jadwiszczak2021PlasmaApplications, Kim2016EffectsMoS2}, however ideally the treatment should not etch the hBN.
+The Supporting Information includes further data on Samples E and F, which were treated with oxygen plasma using a lower oxygen flow rate and longer time, indicating that the amount of etching can be reduced using these parameters.